-Recognition means: Sport for all or what in different countries is called popular sports, broad sports, folk sports, people's sports, sport in popular culture or grassroots sports, is not only the basis of the one top-controlled sport, but it constitutes another model.13 This is true since the early history of modern sports.
-Folk football does not only consist of competitions on lower levels than the top elite, but it follows other logics of the game, of social inclusion and democratic self-organisation.
+Sport for all or what in different countries is called popular sports, broad sports, folk sports, people's sports, sport in popular culture or grassroots sports, is not only the basis of the one top-controlled sport, but it constitutes another model since the early history of modern sports.
+It does not only consist of competitions on lower levels than the top elite, but it follows other logics of the game, of social inclusion and democratic self-organisation.

-In some European countries, this otherness has been recognised by different forms of pluralism in national sport policies.
+In some European countries, this has been recognised by different forms of pluralism in national sport policies.
 The different logics of elite sport and of Sport for all have given birth to separate organisational bodies, and the fundamental differences are recognised by applying differentiated laws and policies on sports.

 Danish sports are characterised by the existence of different national organisations.
 Only one of them is based on the governing bodies of the single-sports (The National Olympic Committee and Sports Confederation of Denmark, DIF), as it is proposed by the Independent Review.
 The other is based on local and regional cultural communities and on Sport for all (The Danish Gymnastics and Sports Associations, DGI).
 A third and minor organisation represents corporation sports (The Danish Federation of Company Sports, DFIF).
 Both DGI and DFIF are far from the pyramid model.
-The organisation of elite sport is placed in a further institution, Team Danmark.

-This multiplicity of organisations is mirrored by diversity on the level of legislation.
 Danish legislation in the field of sports makes up a dual system.
-On one hand, the law on elite sports is placed under the ministry of culture, and on the other hand, the law on "people's education", which regulates 'broad sports' in the municipalities, is under the responsibility of the ministry of education.
+On one hand, the law on elite sports is under the ministry of culture, and on the other hand, the law on "people's education", which regulates "broad sports" in the municipalities, is under the responsibility of the ministry of education.

 Scottish sports have a dual structure, too.
-The Scottish Sports Association (SSA) represents the governing bodies, corresponding to Danish DIF and the UEFA-model of the Review.
-In contrast, the Scottish Association of Local Sports Councils (SALSC) represents the activity of sport associations on the local level, mainly in Sport for all.
-It plays together with the Danish DGI.
-Also here, a third body is remarkable, the Scottish Games Association (SGA) representing the Highland Games as a special cultural feature of traditional sports in Scotland - and in the world.
+The Scottish Sports Association (SSA) represents the governing bodies, while the Scottish Association of Local Sports Councils (SALSC) represents the activity of sport associations on the local level, mainly in Sport for all.
+Also here, a third body is remarkable, the Scottish Games Association (SGA) representing the Highland Games as a special cultural feature of traditional sports in Scotland (and in the world).

-In contrast to the Danish and Scottish cases, Italian sports are subjected to only one central body, the National Olympic Committee (CONI).
+Italian sports are subjected to one central body, the National Olympic Committee (CONI).
 This centralism is inherited from the Fascist state sport.
 It is, however, contested by a multiplicity of Sport-for-all associations.
-The enti promotori, like Unione Italiana Sport Per tutti (UISP), represent the associational principle in Italian sports, Sport for all and its cultural-political multiplicity.
+The enti promotori, like Unione Italiana Sport per tutti (UISP), represent the associational principle in Italian sports, Sport for all and its cultural-political multiplicity.